Military Tuition and Types of Funding

 Students receiving financial aid should consult with the Military Finance Office to determine how their award package may be affected.
 The Military Finance Office makes disbursements after the end of the Add/Drop period in order to determine a student’s enrollment status and eligibility.

-Active duty service members, veterans, and eligible family members have access to a number of benefits in appreciation of their service – including academic benefits designed to help them achieve success in civilian life.
+Active duty service members, veterans, and eligible family members have access to several benefits in appreciation of their service – including academic benefits designed to help them achieve success in civilian life.
 Here is a quick overview of the programs available to help you reach your academic and career goals.
+As each Service Branch determines the eligibility of benefits for their members, it is important to connect with your military service branch or veteran’s administration to determine your eligibility and the process for applying for benefits.

 Military Tuition Assistance Program

-All Active Duty Service Members (including Guard and Reserve) must contact their Education Service Officer (ESO) or Education Counselor within your branch of service prior to enrolling in any college or university.
+All Active Service Members (including National Guard and Reserve) must contact their Education Service Officer (ESO) or Education Counselor within your branch of service prior to enrolling with Post University.

 VA education benefits help Veterans, service members, and their qualified family members with needs like paying college tuition, finding the right school or training program, and getting career counseling.
 Learn how to apply for and manage the education and training benefits you’ve earned: